-3. Baptised Roman Catholic children who live in a designated Parish.

-4. Baptised Roman Catholic children who attend a designated Roman Catholic Primary School.

-5. Baptised Roman Catholic children who will have a brother or sister attending the school at the time of admission.

-6. Other children who are looked after, or other children who were previously looked after, but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order).

-7. Baptised Roman Catholic children of staff where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made.
+- 3. Baptised Roman Catholic children who live in a designated Parish. - 4.
+Baptised Roman Catholic children who attend a designated Roman Catholic Primary School. - 5.
+Baptised Roman Catholic children who will have a brother or sister attending the school at the time of admission. - 6.
+Other children who are looked after (LAC), or other children who were previously looked after (PLAC), including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted (IAPLAC). - 7.
+Baptised Roman Catholic children of staff where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made.

-8. Other Baptised Roman Catholic children.

-9. Other children with exceptional medical or social needs.
+- 8. Other Baptised Roman Catholic children. - 9.
+Other children with exceptional medical or social needs.